wilmardo/ansible-role-plex/README.md

 After running the playbook Plex and PlexPy need to be setup:
 - Plex can be found at http://ipadress:32400/web
-- PlexPy can be foudn at http://ipaddress:8181
+- PlexPy can be found at http://ipaddress:8181

 ## License